 Disadvantages of Downward Communication

-As information proceeds through different levels of the organization, chances of distorted information and messages can be there.
+As information proceeds through different levels of the organization from the vertical communication structure, chances of distorted information and messages can be there.

 2. Loss of Information

 The possibility of losing information is quite there in this type of communication.

 It takes time for information to be transferred from one stratum of employees to another, so feedback can be slow, resulting in time loss.

 Downward communication, in some ways, can have a negative impact when supervisors misuse their position and power, so it can result in lowering the morale of employees.

 Now, it is clear that downward communication is crucial for supplying information, assigning work, explaining policies/pans, and directing subordinates in an organization.

 It is also useful in distributing interdepartmental duties and responsibilities, explaining the changing environment, sharing performance evaluation, delegating authority, and establishing discipline.

 How important do you consider downward communication for sharing ideas and completing tasks in an organization?

 Alternatively, check out the Marketing91 Academy, which provides you access to 10+ marketing courses and 100s of Case studies.